Special Events Transport

 For events that are likely to impact major traffic and transport systems, it is essential to notify Council six months prior to the event to commence the approval process to allow Council to coordinate with State Government agencies.
 For all other events that could have an impact on road users, the Event Organiser should complete the following steps:

 Complete and submit Council's online Event Application Form at least three months prior to the event

 Council will advise if a Transport Management Plan (TMP) is required.
 If a TMP is not required Council will advise you if consent is given and any conditions of consent, including appropriate Public Liability insurance.
 If a TMP is required, go to Step 3, otherwise go to Step 6.

 Activities on or affecting State roads also require a Road Occupancy Licence from the NSW Transport Management Centre.

-Complete and send the Special Event Transport Management Plan Template to Council at least two months prior to the event, with the administration fee.
+Complete the Special Event Transport Management Plan Template and sent to Council at least two months prior to the event, with the administration fee.
 Attachments should include a Traffic Control Plan drawn up by a suitably qualified person and a copy of Public Liability insurance.